Ensemble Kalman Methods: A Mean Field Perspective: State Estimation: Discrete Time

-holds in addition to (\ref{eq:transform ensemble deviations}) with $Z_n$ replaced by $S_n$.
-Formulation (\ref{eq:linear transform filter}) has a number of attractive features.
+\begin{remark} Formulation (\ref{eq:linear transform filter}) has a number of attractive features.
 First, it clearly reveals that the analysis $\{\vj_{n+1}\}_{j\in \sJ}$ lies in the span of the space spanned by the predictions $\{\hvj_{n+1}\}_{j\in \sJ}$, which is relevant whenever $J < d_v$.
 Second, all particle implementations of the ensemble Kalman filter and many of its extensions can be put into the framework (\ref{eq:linear transform filter}) with the (possibly random) matrix $S_n$ chosen appropriately.
 Third, it encodes a coupling between the prediction $\{\hvj_{n+1}\}_{j\in \sJ}$ and the analysis $\{\vj_{n+1}\}_{j\in \sJ}$ at the level of their associated empirical measures $\widehat \mu_n^\sJ$ and $\mu_n^\sJ$, respectively.
-See the bibliographic Section \ref{ssec:BSE} below for more details.
+See the following bibliographic Section \ref{ssec:BSE} for more details. $\blacksquare$ \end{remark}